15 Animals Who Are Probably Smarter Than You

 Raccoons pick locks

 If you’re planning a whimsical animal burglary, you’ll definitely want a raccoon anchoring your squad.
 In a bizarre 1908 study by ethologist H.B.
-David, raccoons were able to pick complex locks in fewer than 10 attempts, even after the locks were rearranged or flipped upside-down.
+David, raccoons were able to pick complex locks in fewer than ten attempts, even after the locks were rearranged or flipped upside-down.
 Various studies conducted from the ’60s to the ’90s found that raccoons boast an impeccable memory, able to recall solutions to tasks for up to three years.
 Bonus fact: Thanks to their broad hearing range, raccoons literally hear earthworms moving underground.
 (How this will benefit you in your heist is for you to determine.)
+Knowing this, we’re shocked that raccoons were not responsible for any of these funny crimes committed by animals!

 Crows know physics